guvarallo/celulista_test/README.md

-# A place to sell and buy cellphones
+# A place to sell and buy cellphones!

 Developed by [Gustavo Varallo](http://varallo.me)